 Please note: Certificates are not transferable.
 Photocopied certificates will not be accepted.
 Certificates cannot be faxed.

 Under direct reimbursement you are required to pay for the full cost of the service and submit to the Fund for payment.
 Reimbursement will be $1,000.00 or the cost of the hearing aid, whichever is less.

-Although this is a direct reimbursement benefit, the Welfare Fund has created a list of Preferred Providers who have agreed to give a minimum 25% discount off the cost of a hearing aid.
+Although this is a direct reimbursement benefit, the Welfare Fund has created a list of Preferred Providers who have agreed to offer a free examination and give a minimum 25% discount off the cost of a hearing aid.

 The Preferred Provider list for the hearing aid benefit is also available by calling the Fund hotline at 212-539-0539.